 No. The Fellowship is specifically designed as job-embedded learning so that teams can learn, test, and explore alongside learners before moving to larger-scale work.

 How much funding do participants receive?

-Teams can be eligible to receive between $750 and $5,000 to support prototyping and piloting.
+Teams can be eligible to receive between $750 and $5,000 to support piloting.
 Teams must apply for grants and work with a coach to access the resources.
 More information about the grant application and process will be available after teams apply.